syslog-ng/syslog-ng.github.io/doc/_admin-guide/100_TLS-encrypted_message_transfer/004_TLS_options.md

 permitted in the connection when using Elliptic Curve Cryptography (ECC).

-This option is only available when syslog-ng is compiled with OpenSSL version 1.0.2 or later.
+This option is only available when {{ site.product.short_name }} is compiled with OpenSSL version 1.0.2 or later.
 In the case of older versions, prime256v1 (NIST P-256) is used.